-Where in Florida Should I buy a Second Home / Vacation Property?
+Where in Florida should I buy a second home or vacation property?

 Florida has a number of great places to own a second home or vacation property but before you decide where start your search, there are a number of locational factors to consider:

 - Do I want to be close an airport which has a large number of flight options?

 - Is being near the beach a prerequisite?
 What about a golf course or marina?